manuGil/online-core/docs/source/data-modeling.rst

    5. Make a comparison between raster and vector data models and list the advantages and disadvantages of each one.

-.. sectionauthor:: Ellen-Wien Augustijn, Andre da Silva Mano, Manuel Garcia Alvarez & Amy Corbin
+.. sectionauthor:: Ellen-Wien Augustijn, André da Silva Mano, Manuel Garcia Alvarez & Amy Corbin